openaq/awesome-air-quality/README.md

     * [AirMonitor - _Utilities for working with air quality monitoring data_](https://github.com/MazamaScience/AirMonitor)
     * [AirSensor - _Utilities for working with data from PurpleAir sensors_](https://github.com/MazamaScience/AirSensor)
     * [sensortoolkit - _A collection of R scripts for managing an air quality sensor network_](https://github.com/gmiskell/sensortoolkit)
+    * [openair](https://cran.r-project.org/web/packages/openair/index.html) Tools to analyse, interpret and understand air pollution data.
+Data are typically hourly time series and both monitoring data and dispersion model output can be analysed.
+Many functions can also be applied to other data, including meteorological and traffic data.